 Exactly What Are These Facial Veins?

-The official name of tiny blood vessels that form around the nose, chin, and cheeks are telangiectasias.
+The official name for tiny blood vessels that form around the nose, chin, and cheeks is telangiectasias.
 However, most people refer to them as spider veins.
-Some are simply broken capillaries.
+Some are broken capillaries.
 According to MedlinePlus, these small, widened vessels can actually form anywhere on the body.

 A number of factors might cause these facial spider veins to appear.
 The most common include:

 - Genetic issues

 - Being pregnant

 According to Stony Brook University Hospital, more than 80 million U.S. residents suffer from vein disease.
 As many as 55 percent of them are women.

 Spider veins are similar to varicose veins but are much smaller, develop closer to the surface of the skin, and do not bulge.
 Their appearance resembles that of a spider’s web.
 When these veins disturb a patient, the only way to treat them is for a vein specialist to eliminate them.

 Two types of therapy are commonly in use to get rid of spider veins.
 Laser technology is well suited to treating vessels on both the legs and the face.
 The vascular surgeon aims a laser beam at each affected spot on the cheeks and nose to destroy troublesome telangiectasias.
 This is a minimally invasive outpatient procedure typically performed at a vein clinic.
 Based on a review of the patient’s health history and physical exam, the physician determines which of several types of laser therapy is the most appropriate.